Episode 5 of the Medical Affairs Unscripted podcast series recorded by Zipher, now part of Lumanity

 Peg Crowley-Nowick 0:38

-Welcome to the first season of medical affairs unscripted.
+Welcome to the first season of Medical Affairs unscripted.
 I’m your host, Peg Crowley-Nowick, president and founder of Zipher Medical Affairs, a full-service consulting firm.
 During this podcast we’ll explore a range of topics related to the strategic role of medical affairs from the perspective of industry experts.
 Through these conversations with our guests, we will share firsthand experience to provide the listener with insights and knowledge about the evolving role of medical affairs.
 Please stay tuned at the end of the podcast to learn more about Zipher.

 Peg Crowley-Nowick 1:10